angusturner/angusturner.github.io/_posts/2017-11-03-pytorch-gaussian-mixture-model.markdown

   -\frac{1}{2}\left(\left(x-\mu\right)\odot\left(x-\mu\right)\right)^{T}\sigma^{-2}
 $$

-where $$ \odot $$ represents elementwise multiplication and $$ \sigma^{-2} $$
+where $$ \odot $$ represents element-wise multiplication and $$ \sigma^{-2} $$
 is our vector of inverse variances.

+It is worth taking a minute to reflect on the form of the exponent in the last equation.
+Because there is no linear dependence between the dimensions, the computation reduces to calculating a gaussian p.d.f for each dimension independently and then taking their product (or sum in the log domain).

 ### Calculating Likelihoods

-In practice, likelihoods are often computed in the log domain for numerical stability.
-This is particularly important in high dimensions where there is a risk of numerical underflow.
-We could use the `torch.Distributions.Normal` class for this, however I prefer to use the following functional implementation:
+In high dimensions the likelihood calculation can suffer from numerical underflow.
+It is therefore typical to work with the log p.d.f instead (i.e. the exponent we derived above, plus the constant normalisation term).
+Note that we could use the in-built PyTorch [distributions] package for this, however for transparency here is my own functional implementation:

 {% highlight python %}
 log_norm_constant = -0.5 * np.log(2 * np.pi)

 def log_gaussian(x, mean=0, logvar=0.):
   """
-  Returns the feature-wise density of x under the supplied gaussian.
+  Returns the density of x under the supplied gaussian.
+Defaults to standard gaussian N(0, I)
   :param x: (*) torch.Tensor
   :param mean: float or torch.FloatTensor with dimensions (*)
   :param logvar: float or torch.FloatTensor with dimensions (*)
-  :return: (*) log density
+  :return: (*) elementwise log density
   """
   if type(logvar) == 'float':
       logvar = x.new(1).fill_(logvar)